deployphp/docs/api.md

 * `runLocally($command, $options = []): Result`

-Run command on localhost.
+Run a command on localhost.
 Available options:

 * `timeout` — The timeout in seconds (default: 300 sec)
 * `tty` — The TTY mode (default: false)